livechat/livechat-public-docs/js-api/_introduction.md

 ## Support for React-based single-page apps

-LiveChat has dedicated module to integrate with React-based single-page apps.
+LiveChat has a dedicated module to integrate with React-based single-page apps.
-There is special component that makes integration very easy.
+There is special component that makes the integration very easy.
-All you have to do is to import LiveChat component and put it in your render method:
+All you have to do is to import the LiveChat component and put it in your render method:
 ```javascript
 import LiveChat from 'react-livechat'